Advice and Overview

 NERSC has a number of shared file systems that are available from all computers: Project, Home, and Global Scratch.
 These file systems are ideal for sharing data among different platforms.
-In addition, Hopper and Edison have large, high-speed local scratch file systems.
+In addition, Edison and Cori have large, high-speed local scratch file systems.
 Please refer to NERSC file systems for details.

 External Data Transfer

 As noted above, NERSC generally recommends transferring data to and from NERSC using Globus Online.
 However, there are other tools people use at NERSC to move data between NERSC and other sites.
 Such tools include: